 Kaal Bhairav Temple is counted among one of the most religious temples of Madhya Pradesh.
 It is located in the town of Adegaon and is a fierce manifestation of Lord Shiva linked with annihilation.
 Temples that are related to Bhairava are present within or near most Jyotirlinga temples.
+Out of the 12 Jyotirlingas in India, there are 5 Jyotirlingas in Maharashtra State (Get details here).
 There are also the sacred twelve shrines dedicated to Lord Shiva which can be found all across India.
 Additionally, Lord Shiva is counted among the important deity of the Hindu religion and his name is referred in many forms in the ancient Hindu mythology too.

 Kaal Bhairav Temple History

 There is a legend surrounding the evolution of Bhairava.
 People say that this can be traced back to the conversation between Lord Brahma and Lord Vishnu in ‘Shiv Maha-Puran’.
 When Vishnu asked Brahma about who can be the supreme creator of the Universe, the later considered himself and said that everybody should worship him.

 This angered Lord Shiva who then took the form of Bhairava to punish Brahma.
 It is said that Lord Shiva beheaded one of the five heads of Lord Brahma and since then the later has four heads.
 Kala Bhairava in its form is seen carrying the severed head of Lord Brahma.

 Lord Shiva later was guilty of the crime of killing a Brahmin and hence carried the disembodied skull for twelve years.
 He roamed as Bhikshatana, a mendicant until he was released from the sin.